duongdominhchau/sql-for-nondev/README.md

-# Personal website
+# SQL for non-developers

-Nothing here for now
+A book for learning SQL via examples and practices.